puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 ---

 # Configure Microsoft Edge

 Use the following information to configure Microsoft Edge on your Windows and Mac devices.

+> [!NOTE]
+> This article applies to Microsoft Edge version 77 or later.

 ## Configure Microsoft Edge on Windows